AliAhmadHassan/Magic-8-Ball/README.md

 ### Prerequisites

 - .NET Core SDK
-- SQL Server or any other database of your choice
+- SQLLite or any other database of your choice

 ### Installation